maherlaaroussi/give-me-links/README.md

 ## How to execute it ?

-1. Create and activate the virtualenv
+1. (Optional) Create and activate the virtualenv
 ```bash
 python3 -m venv env
 source ./env/bin/activate